Search Results

 Research studies are now using polygenic risk scores to determine a person’s inherited risk for certain diseases, but there are inconsistencies in how these scores are calculated.
 NHGRI has published guidelines in Nature for how these scores should be reported.

-… be used as a framework for publishing studies on polygenic risk scores. … Scientists and healthcare providers are … builds off another best practice model called the Genetic Risk Prediction Studies (GRIPS) statement, published … smaller set of genomic variants and gene scores.
-However, genetic risk prediction models have evolved rapidly since …
+… be used as a framework for publishing studies on polygenic risk scores. … to use a new approach for assessing a person's inherited risk for diseases like Type 2 diabetes, coronary heart … builds off another best practice model called the Genetic Risk Prediction Studies (GRIPS) statement, published …

 For Patients and Families